Bombay Poets

-Bombay Poets (or, Bombay School of Poets) was one of the founding school of poets of Indian English literature of the post-independence era, consisting of both prose and verse.
-It was located in the geographical located in Bombay (now, Mumbai).
-Several members of the same are credited with redefining Indian English poetry as well as the perception of Indian poets abroad.
-The school began in the 1960s with prominent names like Nissim Ezekiel, R. Parthasarathy, Dom Moraes, Adil Jussawalla and many more gathering at Kala Ghoda where they would all sit and discuss about literature, present their own works & critically analyse others work.
-Due to their international acclaim, they have also performed their works at cultural capitals like Soho (in London), New York, and many more of such places.
-Their selected works have also been achieved at the Cornell University Library.
+Bombay Poets (or, Bombay School of Poets) was one of the founding "school" of poets of Indian English literature of the post-independence era.
+Several members of the group are credited with redefining Indian English poetry as well as the perception of Indian poets abroad.
+The "school" began in the 1950s-60s with prominent names like Nissim Ezekiel, R. Parthasarathy, Dom Moraes, Adil Jussawalla, Arun Kolatkar, Eunice de Souza and many more gathering at Kala Ghoda.
+Due to their international acclaim, they have also performed their works in London, New York, and other cities.
+Some of their archives are today housed at Cornell University Library.

+Scholars Anjali Nerlekar and Laetitia Zecchini (who each published a monograph on Kolatkar) have co-edited an insightful double special issue of The Journal of Postcolonial Writing in 2017 on 'The Worlds of Bombay Poetry', with academic articles, but also memoirs, letters, interviews with 'Bombay poets', artists, editors as well as many visual and textual documents.

-Their works remain largely influential till date in India, and have inspired many generations of authors & poets.
+The work of the 'Bombay Poets' remains largely influential till date in India, and has inspired generations of authors & poets.